 A PageRank is a trademark of Google and patent of Stanford University that was developed by Larry Page and Sergey Brin and began being developed in 1995.
-PageRank helps sort web pages on the Internet by running the page through an algorithm and giving it a numerical weight that is used to sort results when a user uses the Google search engine.
+PageRank helps sort web pages on the Internet by running them through an algorithm and giving it a numerical weight.
+This "weight" is then used to sort results when a user uses the Google search engine.

 What determines PageRank?

-A PageRank is determined by different factors, although it is not officially disclosed below is a listing of some factors believed to increase or decrease the overall PageRank.
+A PageRank is determined by different factors.
+Although it is not official, the list below contains some factors believed to increase or decrease the overall PageRank.

 - The most important factor is how many pages link to the page.
 Pages with higher PageRank values that link to the page give that page a higher value.

 - The quantity of keywords matched with the search query, their position on the page, and in some cases how they are formatted (e.g., bold).
 Also, keywords matched in the domain and other parts of the page URL (e.g., directory and file) are believed to play a factor in PageRank.